Cryptocurrency’s Promise and Its Risks: What Financial Institutions Must Understand Now

 The convergence of digital assets and illicit finance is one of the most significant challenges facing financial institutions today.
 To protect global financial integrity, institutions must embrace technology, strengthen controls, and advance cross-border collaboration.

-With the right controls, cryptocurrency can support innovation without compromising AML, sanctions, or financial-crime compliance — but only if institutions modernize their frameworks today.
+With the right controls, cryptocurrency can support innovation without compromising AML, sanctions, or financial-crime compliance.
+The institutions that succeed will be those that recognize crypto compliance is no longer a future-state problem — it is an operational reality now.